Glodenox/wme-tabmanager/README.md

 - Preserve the order of the tabs over sessions
 - Reorder the tabs in any way you like
 - Make the width of the sidepanel constant by adding the scrollbar by default
+- Make it possible to hide the paragraph that details how far you can edit and save valuable screen estate

 ## Installation instructions